walnutown/CodingInTheDeep/KnowledgeBase/root.md

     * unused objects are defined as unreferenced objects (there’s no part in the program that holds a pointer to that object)
   * Reference counting
   * Stop the execution of program while GC
+  * Calls finalize() method in an object before the obejct is finally destroyed
   * Can select different GC

 * Method Overloading Vs Override